andrewwang247/radix-tree/README.md

 ### Searching

-The `contains` function returns whether or not the given key is contained in the tree.
-If `is_prefix` is set, it returns whether the tree contains any words with the given key as prefix.
+The `find` function returns an iterator to the key if it's contained in the tree.
+If `is_prefix` is set, it returns an iterator to the first key that matches the prefix.

 This function does *not* modify the container.

 ### Insertion

 To insert keys into the tree, use the `insert` function.
 If the key is already contained in the tree, the function call has no effect.
 If it's not yet in the tree, it will be inserted.
+There are 3 overloads of `insert`.

+- Inserts a single key.
+Returns iterator to inserted key.
+- Inserts a range specified by two iterators.
+- Inserts an initializer list.

 ### Deletion

-To remove a singular key or all keys matching a given prefix, use `erase` with the appropriate `is_prefix` parameter.
+To remove keys, use `erase`.
 This function has no effect if a key match is not found.
+There are 3 overloads of `erase`.

+- Erase a single key.
+Returns iterator to one after erased.
+Otherwise returns null iterator.
+- Erase a range specified by two iterators.
+- Erase an initializer list.

 To reset the entire tree, simply call `clear`, which is idempotent on empty trees.